Razorblade16/metaverse-id/readme.txt

 * Give admin-level users ability to delete/update all IDs
 * Add multi-select box to widget options to select which IDs get displayed in the widget.

-0.9.2
+0.9.2/3
 --------------------
-* Fixed a bug with PHP safe mode interfering with CURLOPT_FOLLOWLOCATION
+* Fixed a bug with PHP safe mode/open_basedir interfering with CURLOPT_FOLLOWLOCATION

 0.9.1
 --------------------